 Wardrop, A. & Fels, L. (2015).
 Stepping through the looking glass: Embodying hospitality through transitions.
 In Carter, M., Prendergast, M., Belliveau, G. (Eds.)
 Drama and Theatre Education: Canadian Perspectives.
 Polygraph Book Series, Canadian Association of Teacher Education.

 Fels, L. (2013).
-The Upside Down Picnic Table, In Kieran Egan, Ed.
+The Upside Down Picnic Table: The Wonder of Learning though Improvisational Play.
+In Kieran Egan, Ed.
 Wonder-Full education: The centrality of wonder in teaching and learning across the curriculum.
 New York, NY: Taylor & Francis/Routledge.

 Fels, L. (2003).
 Performance, Place & Possibility: Curricular Landscapes, Curricular Songs.
 Curriculum Intertext: Place/Language/Pedagogy.
 W. Hurren & E. Hasebe-Ludt (Eds.).
 Toronto, Ont.: Peter Lang.
 173–188